 People charged with a felony in Nevada or a gross misdemeanor in Nevada (or misdemeanor battery domestic violence) automatically have the right to a jury trial.
 That is because felonies and gross misdemeanors carry potential sentences greater than 6 months in jail.

 How big are juries?

 It varies.
 For trials taking place in a Justice Court such as Las Vegas Justice Court, the jury must be six people.
 For trials taking place in District Court such as Clark County District Court, the jury must consist of twelve people.
 However, the prosecution and defense may agree in writing to have as few as six jurors as long as the court approves.

 Yes.
 A Nevada jury has to unanimously decide whether to find the defendant "guilty" or "not guilty."
 Otherwise it is a "hung jury," and the judge declares a mistrial.

 In cases of a mistrial the prosecution may choose either to:

 - start all over and prosecute the case again, or

 - offer a plea bargain to a lesser charge, or

 - drop the case completely

-How are jurors selected in Las Vegas, Nevada?
+How are jurors selected?